i487/PHAT-OS/README.md

 To build the system simply run `make`.
 This will generate floppy.img file which is a bootable floppy image.

 ## Runing the system
-To run the system you can simply boot from floppy.img using qemu or you can write this image to a media and run the system on real hardware
+To run the system you can simply boot from floppy.img using qemu or you can write this image to a media and run the system on real hardware.
+Makefile also provides `run` and `debug` targets which run the system automaticaly using `qemu-system-i386`